jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 [21]: https://bluemix.net/ (Log into Bluemix)
 [40]: /tutorials/jazzrtc (Developing Bluemix applications in Java with Eclipse and DevOps Services)
 [41]: /tutorials/jazzeditor (Getting Started with Bluemix and DevOps Services using Node.js)
-[42]: /tutorials/clients (Setting up Eclipse, Git, and RTC Desktop Clients to access DevOps Services)
+[42]: /tutorials/clients (Setting up Eclipse, Git, and Rational Team Concert Desktop Clients to access DevOps Services)
 [43]: /tutorials/jazzweb (Developing Bluemix applications in Node.js with the DevOps Services Web IDE)
 [44]:/tutorials/jazzeditorjava (Getting Started with Bluemix and DevOps Services using Java)